Tips and advice on garden care in April

 Vegetables and herbs

-- Sow broad beans, summer cabbage, Brussels sprouts, early peas, summer/autumn cauliflower, sprouting broccoli, leeks, beetroot, radish, spring onion, lettuce, rocket, turnip, spinach, parsnips, carrot and onion
+- Sow broad beans, summer cabbage, Brussel sprouts, early peas, summer/autumn cauliflower, sprouting broccoli, leeks, beetroot, radish, spring onion, lettuce, rocket, turnip, spinach, parsnips, carrot and onion

 - Look after your veg - water and hoe regularly, thin out and transplant seedlings, and give support to peas and beans sown earlier

-- Sow hardy herbs (parsley, coriander, fennel, dill and marjoram)
+- Sow hardy herbs like parsley, coriander, fennel, dill and marjoram

 - Feed blackcurrants, blackberries and hybrid berries